ramzeto/usb-toggle/README.md

 ![USB-Toggle](https://www.dropbox.com/s/6gu4kc68ytqnleu/usb-toggle.png?raw=1)

-Requires the proper permissions to bind/unbind a device.
+Requires the proper permissions to be used.